vanngocthuyla/kinetic_mpro/mpro/README.md

 ## CRC Fitting and pIC50 estimation

 The code will automatically generate samples until the number of converged samples is sufficient to estimate the pIC50.
 An example can be found in /mpro/CRC_pIC50.

+# Set up the running environment

+To run the Bayesian regression, we need some python packages.

+  * jax v0.4.13
+  * jaxlib v0.4.13
+  * numpyro v0.4.13
+  * pickle-mixin >=v1.0.2
+  * arviz >=0.15.1

+If a higher version of JAX and JAXlib is installed, we need to check whether x64 `jax.numpy` can be used by executing the following code without any errors:

+    from jax.config import config
+    config.update("jax_enable_x64", True)